Your Bookshop Holiday Questions Answered

 14. Is any food provided?

 No - this is a self catering stay.
-We offer room only without any food, but are located directly opposite a small supermarket and surrounded by cafes/pubs/restaurants/pizza takeaway with more a short walk away.
+We offer room or flat only without any food, but are located directly opposite a small supermarket and surrounded by cafes/pubs/restaurants/pizza takeaway with more a short walk away.
 You can even have Canny Granny's Kitchen deliver meals to you which include gluten free options too and a very nice Sunday roast with choice of meat.
 Pizza Cottage do a whole varriety of takeaway food.
 And of course there is a fish n chip shop.
 We provide a list of recommended places to eat.

 15. Will I have my own bathroom and cooking facilities?